Robert Cardiff: Early life and education

-Cardiff graduated magna cum laude with a Bachelor of Science in entomology and parasitology from the University of California, Berkeley.
-He earned a Doctor of Medicine in 1962 from the University of California, San Francisco, and completed a residency in anatomic pathology at the University of Oregon Health Sciences.
-DrCardiff was also a research fellow of the National Institutes of Health at the University of California, Berkeley, where he completed a Ph.D. in zoology in 1968.
+Cardiff received a Bachelor of Science degree in entomology and parasitology from the University of California, Berkeley, graduating magna cum laude.
+He earned his M.D. from the University of California, San Francisco in 1962 and completed residency training in anatomic pathology at the University of Oregon Medical School in Portland.

+He subsequently returned to the University of California, Berkeley, where he obtained a Ph.D. in zoology as a National Institutes of Health research fellow.
+His doctoral and early research work involved molecular biology and tumor viruses.